-Enjoy these local activities and area attractions in Carefree & beyond.
+Enjoy these local activities in Carefree & beyond.

 - The Carefree Sundial is the most popular, historic tourist attraction in the area.
 Designed by architect Joe Wong and solar engineer John I. Yellott, it was built in the Sundial Circle Plaza in 1959.
 This beautiful landmark is one of the largest sundials in the US.

 - Carefree Desert Gardens makes for an amazing desert oasis to visit.
 Couples and families can stroll through and enjoy rare, fascinating desert plant species, all while connecting with nature’s beauty.
 The Historic Spanish Village remains as the main cultural art hub.

 - Annual Fairs, Weekly Markets, and Events are happening often in the Town of Carefree.
 Check the Official Website for more details.

 - The Town of Cave Creek is known for its western lifestyle, rural development patterns, and dramatic views.

 - Horseback Riding Tours, exploring Cave Creek Regional Park, and delicious dining are top picks when visiting.

 - Cave Creek’s Historic Spur Cross Ranch is a popular conservation area, which includes fascinating archaeology sites.

 - Visitors to the area also enjoy hiking the Black Mountain Trail during the cooler months of the year.

 - Cave Creek Museum and see the restored 16th century old stone mill